mozilla/connect-cachify/README.md

 * root - Path where static assets are stored on disk.
 Same value as you'd pass to the ``static`` middleware.

+* url_to_paths - an associative array of URLs to absolute filename paths.
+  Useful to specify paths to files that are not in the ``root`` directory.

 * production - Boolean indicating if your in development or production mode.
     Effects how links for js and css files are generated.